Existence and large radial solutions for an elliptic system under finite new Keller-Osserman integral conditions: Introduction

 \begin{theorem}[Largeness on the edge] If $(a,b)\in E=\partial S\cap (0,\infty )^{2}$ and $(u,v)$ is an entire positive radial solution of \eqref{eq:system} with $u(0)=a$, $ v(0)=b$, then

 \end{theorem}

 \textbf{Paper structure.} Section \ref{2} contains some preliminaries, including the radial formulation of the system, local existence results, and the Keller--Osserman transform, which will be used in the proofs.
 Section \ref{3} proves the existence of entire positive radial solutions for a nonempty set of central values.
 Section \ref{4} shows that the set of all central values of entire solutions is nonempty and closed.
 Section \ref{5} establishes that solutions corresponding to boundary points of this set are large, i.e., both components blow up at infinity.
+Compatibility between Theorem~\ref{thm:large} and Theorem~2.4 of \cite{Covei2017} is given in Section \ref{comp}.
 Section \ref{6} presents concluding remarks and possible extensions.
 An Appendix contains an auxiliary proposition on the integrability of compositions of the nonlinearities.